-I am certain that the super-powered seeds Jack’s mother threw out her kitchen window were favas.
-While some might question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, gold, magic hens and beanstalks of unusual size: legumes can be a delicious source of protein and some varieties are really easy to grow.
+The super-powered seeds Jack’s mother threw out her kitchen window must have been favas.
+While I can't help but question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, golden eggs and beanstalks of unusual size: legumes are a delicious source of protein and can be remarkably easy to grow.

-Favas, or broad beans (as they are known in the UK), are the one plant that without fail will always thrive in my garden, or even outside of my garden in rocks or sandy soil, should I happen to drop some there.
+Favas, or broad beans (as they are known in the UK), are the one plant that will always thrive in my garden.
+They even do well outside of my garden in rocks or sandy soil, wherever I happen to drop some seeds.
 Fava shoots come up in the dead of January, when nothing else will sprout, and throughout every other month of the year.
-They grow tenaciously when I forget to water and are resistant to the multitude of pests that invade my yard.
+They grow tenaciously when I forget to water and are resistant to the multitude of pests that invade the yard.